Representation theory of disconnected reductive groups: Grothendieck groups

-Then $G_\bk$ is an extension of the constant (hence smooth) $\bk$-group scheme associated with $\mathbf{A}$ by the smooth group scheme $G^\circ_\bk$, so it is smooth by~\cite[Proposition~8.1]{milne}.
-From this we deduce that $G$ itself is smooth (see~\cite[Tag 01V8]{stacks}).
+Then by~\cite[Equation~I.5.5(4)]{jantzen}, the quotient $G_\bk / G^\circ_\bk$ is the constant $\bk$-group scheme associated with $\mathbf{A}$; in other words $G_\bk$ is an extension of the constant (hence smooth) $\bk$-group scheme associated with $\mathbf{A}$ by the smooth group scheme $G^\circ_\bk$.
+In view of~\cite[Proposition~8.1]{milne} it follows that $G_\bk$ is smooth, and then that $G$ itself is smooth (see~\cite[Tag 01V8]{stacks}).